Heather M. Dakin

 LinkedIn Profile: Click Here

 I joined the University in September 2014.
-I have a background in administration, having worked in both the U.S. and the U.K.
+I have a background in administration and customer service, having worked in both the U.S. and the U.K. In addition, I have four years of experience as a staff development trainer/course facilitator.

 The Arts have always been an interest, and I have a great appreciation for literature, film, and music.
 I obtained my BA in English in the U.S. before moving to the U.K. in 2009, where I completed my MA in Creative Writing at Newcastle University in 2010.

-I have worked for the Clinical Trials Research Unit (CTRU) as a Trials Support Officer for four years, providing administrative support across a variety of medical research trials.
+I have worked for the Clinical Trials Research Unit (CTRU) as a Trials Support Officer for five years, providing administrative support across a variety of medical research trials.

 In addition to my trial-related work, I also facilitate the following staff development course, which is open to all university staff via the Learning Management System (LMS)